tommytracey/DeepRL-P1-Navigation/README.md

 <img src="assets/dueling-networks-slide.png" width="60%" align="top-left" alt="" title="DDQN" />

-The reasoning behind this approach is that state values don't change that much across actions, so it makes sense to estimate them directly.
-However, we still want to measure the impact that individual actions make in each state, hence the need for the advantage function.
+The reasoning behind this approach is that state values don't change much across actions, so it makes sense to estimate them directly.
+However, we still want to measure the impact that individual actions have in each state, hence the need for the advantage function.

 The dueling agents are implemented within the fully connected layers [here](https://github.com/tommytracey/DeepRL-P1-Navigation/blob/master/model.py#L21) in the `model.py` file of the source code.